klamma/ar-for-eu-book/_pages/chapters/apm.md

 - Sprint retrospective
   - Self-reflection within team
   - Moderated and organized by Scrum master
+Sprint activities are designed for full time development teams in companies.
+How much of the sprint activities can be done in the context of a lab or a course depends very much on the schedules of the students.
+If there is no opportunity to do a 15 minutes meeting in the morning, it may be replaced by an online meeting, for example.

 ## Sprint Artifacts

 - Product Backlog